-KBN's liquidity portfolio totaled NOK111 billion as of March 2019 and was principally made up of assets of strong credit quality.
-Our liquid assets to total assets ratio was 24% for the period.
+KBN's liquidity portfolio totaled NOK148 billion as of March 2020 and was principally made up of assets of strong credit quality.
+Our liquid assets to total assets ratio was 26.9% for the period.
 KBN's aim is to maintain liquid assets that would allow it to sustain operations for 12 months if funding markets become unavailable.
 However, we note that KBN does not have access to regular central bank liquidity facilities, unlike some of its peers.
-The bank's overall liquidity coverage ratio (LCR) was 310% as of March 2019.
+KBN's overall liquidity coverage ratio (LCR) was 417% in Q1 2020 (2019: 348%).